slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 "Society: Be yourself.
 Society: Not like that."
 -- vox populi*

+> *"I couldn’t be a doctor... it doesn’t change the world enough and you don’t actually earn that much."
+-- vox populi {in San Francisco}*

 > *"The world is a tragedy to those who feel, but a comedy to those who think."
 -- Horace Walpole [1717]*